davidofug/group-fund-manager/README.md

 ## How to add a Group

-1. Go to the Left side bar menu
-2. Click Groups
+1. Click Groups at Menu on the left
-3. The details you can provide about a new Group are:-
+2. The details you can provide about a new Group are:-
     - Photo (optional)
     - Group name
     - Purpose
-4. Click Save Group
+3. Click Save Group

 ## How to add a Member

-1. Go to the Left side bar menu
+1. Click Members on Menu at the Left
-2. Click Members
-3. The details you can provide about a new Member are:-
+2. The details you can provide about a new Member are:-
     - Photo (optional)
     - Phone number
     - First Name